-There are actually two types of noise-canceling headphones: active and passive.
+There are actually two types of noise-cancelling headphones: active and passive.
 One uses special circuitry to reduce ambient noise that would otherwise interrupt your music.
 The other forms a tight seal inside or around your ear to isolate the listener.

-How active noise-canceling headphones work
+How active noise-cancelling headphones work